KDSS-Research/MoonFTP/README.md

 # MoonFTP
+The author is not responsible for any actions with the program!
 <center><h1>Current Version: 1.2</h1></center>

 Simple FTP client with various settings.
 You can use for host ftp server! :D <br><br><br>